samsuanchen/eforthKTTY/README.txt

 C04.
 Sending 328eforth command file.
    Click 'sendFile' can send command lines of a specified file in '328eforth' directory.

 C05.
-Sending clipboard text as command lines.
+Pasteing text as command lines.
    Pasteing into empty command line input box, can send clipboard text as command lines.

 >>> D. to do:

 D01.
-Make input boxes for port, baud, system.
+"7 EMIT" as error. (in output).
 D02.
+"6 EMIT" as ready for next command ï¿½]last output, Hidden command running 328eforth .S and WORDSï¿½^.
-Prevent Hidden processing for KEY or ?KEY of 328eforth.
+D03.
+"5 EMIT" as ready for next inputï¿½]last output, no Hidden command for KEY or ?KEY of 328eforthï¿½^.
+D04.
+"1 EMIT" as hidden info. (first output, curren recieved data) D05. inputBox for port, baud, system.
+D06. show cmdLine UTF8 byte-length.
+D07. show previous-cmdLine record-length.
+D08. mark error and prevent pending lines when error during pasting or file xfering.
+D09. prevent 2 oks for ESC.
+D10. checkBox to show recieved bytes for debugging.
+D11. unit test.
+D12. listBox to select port.
+D13. listBox to select file.
+D14. lineDelay to wait for next command.
+D15. include README.txt into zip.

 >>> E. to report bigs:

+E01. email samsuanchem@gmail.com
-E01.
-Email to samsuanchem@gmail.com or call 0920-714-028 ³¯²n
+E02. call 0920-714-028 ï¿½ï¿½ï¿½n